 - Testicular Cancer

-Treating Bone Marrow Cancers and More
+Treating Blood & Marrow Cancers and More

-Many patients who are seen at Cleveland Clinic have advanced forms of leukemia, lymphoma or other bone marrow cancers that have failed numerous therapies making them high risk.
+Many patients who are seen at Cleveland Clinic have advanced forms of leukemia, lymphoma or other blood and marrow cancers that have failed numerous therapies making them high risk.
 Multiple cord blood protocols and the increased ability to use mismatched unrelated hematopoietic progenitor cells through stem cell manipulation offers these patients without potential treatment options a chance for a cure.

 Allogen Laboratories at Cleveland Clinic have specialized, dedicated members of their team to work with the BMT physicians and nurse coordinators in searching and determining the best potential donor for patients with cancer.
 The Program utilizes all national and international stem cell and cord blood registries.